ttronas/bsm2-python/CONTRIBUTING.md

    and start making changes.
 Never work on the main branch!

 2. Start your work on this branch.
-Don't forget to add [docstrings] in [Google style] to new functions, modules and classes, especially if they are part of public APIs.
+Don't forget to add [Docstrings] in [Numpy style] to new functions, modules and classes, especially if they are part of public APIs.

 3. Add yourself to the list of contributors in `AUTHORS.md`.